gramineproject/gramine/Documentation/pal/host-abi.rst

 child may communicate through I/O streams provided by the parent to the child at creation.

-.. doxygenfunction:: DkProcessCreate
+.. doxygenfunction:: PalProcessCreate
    :project: pal
-.. doxygenfunction:: DkProcessExit
+.. doxygenfunction:: PalProcessExit
    :project: pal